 The concept of redundancy is something that is feared by a lot of employees, but what should employees do once they are offered a voluntary redundancy?
 My Business discusses everything employees and employers need to know about voluntary redundancy.

 Voluntary redundancy happens when a business owner or an employer ask one of their employees to sign an agreement that will terminate their employment contract with the company in exchange for financial compensation.
 Voluntary redundancy packages are usually offered to senior employees or employees who have rendered more than 10 years of service, although employees, in general, have the option of applying for voluntary redundancy.

 Since voluntary redundancy is entirely different from compulsory redundancy, the compensation for voluntary redundancy is higher than what employees would normally receive from a usual redundancy package.
 However, employees have to keep in mind that while this type of redundancy is voluntary in nature, this is technically classified under dismissal, and employees have the same rights as someone who has received a compulsory redundancy.

-Is there a difference between voluntary and compulsory redundancy rights?
+What is the difference between voluntary redundancy and compulsory redundancy?